Neelavelicham (film): Filming

 Due to the COVID-19 pandemic, the filming was delayed.
 The pooja and the principal photography of the film was kickstarted on 25 April 2022 in Pinarayi, Thalassery.
 The film was completed in mid-August 2022.

-Soundtrack
+Music

 The original songs were composed by M. S. Baburaj.
-It was remade by Bijibal and Rex Vijayan.
+They were remade by Bijibal and Rex Vijayan.

-Marketing and release
+Marketing

-The makers published a first look poster featuring Thomas in traditional costume with a white shirt, mundu, and briefcase in his hand, inspecting a dusty room in June 2022, along with the film's December 2022 release date.
+The makers published a teaser poster featuring Thomas in traditional costume with a white shirt, mundu, and briefcase in his hand, inspecting a dusty room in June 2022, along with the film's December 2022 release date.
 On 30 July 2022, the second poster of the film, showing Kallingal as Bhargavi in a dance posture with her robe spread like butterfly wings against the backdrop of a serene scenic area, was unveiled.
-On 1 November 2022, marked as Kerala Day, Mathew greeted his followers with a look poster depicting him seated on the porch outside the house, wearing in a white dhoti and white vest, with spectacles.
-The release date was postponed to January 2023 and then 21 April 2023.
+On 1 November 2022, marked as Kerala Day, Mathew greeted his followers with a look poster depicting him seated on the porch outside the house, wearing a white dhoti and white vest, with spectacles.

+Reception

+Critical reception

+S. R. Praveen of The Hindu states that Neelavelicham successfully captures the essence of Vaikom Muhammad Basheer's original story.
+He notes that the film's strength lies in its focus on the relationship between the Writer and Bhargavi.
+He praised the high-quality sound design, visual effects, and performances of the cast.
+However, he states that the remake offers little new content for those familiar with the original film and also criticised Shine Tom Chacko's performance.
+He wrote: "Neelavelicham provides an absorbing sensory experience, but the question of the need for a remake remains.
+Its biggest contribution would be to make a whole generation watch the original landmark film."

+Gopika Is of The Times of India rated the film 3.5/5 stars and states that Neelavelicham is a visually appealing remake of the classic film.
+She praises the movie's modern visual style and its ability to avoid unnecessary horror elements.
+She also highlights the grounded cast performances.
+While the film is considered "a visual treat", a few criticisms are that it lacks suspense, and the dialogue is "a little too cheesy".
+The review also commends the cinematography and soundtracks, noting they "do justice to the original."

+Kirubhakar Purushothaman of The Indian Express rated the film 2.5/5 stars and stated that while Neelavelicham is "a well-executed adaptation", it ultimately "doesn't justify its own existence" due to the similarity to the original.
+He notes that the film appears dated in terms of plot and emotionality, as it's a "frame-by-frame remake" of the 1964 classic film.
+He wrote that the film "doesn't do much other than remind the current generation of the existence of such a classic story."